UD-Math-Data-Science-1/notes/_sources/regression/other.md

 print(leaf)
 ```

-With some pandas splitting, we can find out the mean value for the samples within each leaf:
+With some pandas grouping, we can find out the mean value for the samples within each leaf:

 ```{code-cell}
 leaves = pd.DataFrame(zip(y,leaf),columns=["y","leaf"])